quratulainssc-dc/RASML/README.md

 # Researcher-ranking locked run

-This folder contains the inputs, frozen settings, authoritative result files, and final figures used for the updated manuscript.
+This folder contains the inputs, frozen settings, authoritative result files, and final figures used for the manuscript.

 ## Required files